RationAI/xopat-docker/basic/README.md

 in case you have it installed as a detached program.
 But before you do, all components must be configured appropriately.
 Everything is ready and you just have to run some commands or copy files.
 In case of problems, read our Troubleshooting FAQ.

+All components and necessary repositories are downloaded inside docker automatically.

 ### 1. Client
-contains the visualization front-end viewer Pathopus - you probably want to run it inside docker.
+contains the visualization front-end viewer Pathopus - you probably want to use a docker container to run it.
 A part of the front-end interface is the browser - a simple file manager for the viewer configuration.

 The pathopus viewer depends on OpenSeadragon.
 Both the viewer and the browser have their configuration files prepared: please, refer to `client/config/INSTRUCTIONS.md`.